Is it possible for faith to permeate our everyday life? If yes, what would that look like, and how could we grow in that kind of faith?

 In other words, when a bunny crosses my lawn, it’s okay if I believe it’s a random bunny doing random things while I randomly glance at my front lawn.
 Nothing wrong with that.

-- I could also choose to believe that God is all-powerful and even commands the animals.
+- I can also choose to believe that God is all-powerful and even commands the animals.
 (Just think of how he caused a donkey to talk, ravens to feed Elijah, locusts to swarm, etc.)

 “If I err, I’ll err on the side of faith,” hope, and love.